srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-intro.md

 | **Main ref documents**         | [RFC 7432 - BGP MPLS-Based Ethernet VPN](https://datatracker.ietf.org/doc/html/rfc7432)<br/>[RFC 8365 - A Network Virtualization Overlay Solution Using Ethernet VPN (EVPN)](https://datatracker.ietf.org/doc/html/rfc8365)<br/>[Nokia 7220 SR Linux Advanced Solutions Guide](https://documentation.nokia.com/srlinux/23-3/books/advanced-solutions)<br/>[Nokia 7220 SR Linux EVPN-VXLAN Guide](https://documentation.nokia.com/srlinux/23-7/title/evpn_vxlan.html) |
 | **Version information**        | [`containerlab:0.44.0`][clab-install], [`srlinux:23.7.1`][srlinux-container], [`docker-ce:23.0.3`][docker-install]

 One of the many advantages of EVPN is its built-in multi-homing (MH) capability, which is standards-based and defined by RFCs 7432, 8365.

-This tutorial will help you learn about L2 multi-homing with EVPN and guide you on how to configure it in an EVPN-based SR Linux fabric.
+In this tutorial, you will learn about L2 multihoming with EVPN and how to configure it in an EVPN-based SR Linux fabric.

-EVPN provides multi-homing with the Ethernet Segments (ES), which may be a new concept to some readers.
-Therefore, the terminology will also be discussed in the following chapters.
+EVPN provides multi-homing with the ethernet segments (ES), which might be a new concept for some readers.
+Therefore, the terminology is also discussed in the following chapters.

-The lab comprises a spine, three leaf(PEs) routers, and two Alpine Linux hosts(CEs).
-A multi-homed CE is connected to 'leaf1', while another is linked to 'leaf3' for testing purposes.
+The lab consists of one Spine, three Leaf (PEs) routers, and two Alpine Linux hosts (CEs).
+One multi-homed CE is connected to 'leaf1', while another is connected to 'leaf3' for testing purposes.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":0,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/images/main/images/evpn-mh.drawio"}'></div>